 Go on a bird-watching tour in the reserve to try and spot bateleur eagles

 Over the next two days, you'll explore the Central Kalahari Game Reserve on game drives, bird-watching tours, and guided bush walks.
 Start your days with an early morning wake-up call for sunrise game drives across the rugged terrain.
 You may spot antelopes grazing in the soft morning light, lions returning from their night of hunting, or elusive leopards disappearing into the shadows to rest.
-Return to the lodge for breakfast and leisure time, or join a bird-watching tour to spot the reserve's avian residents, such as secretary birds, bateleur eagles, or kori bustards.
+Return to the lodge for breakfast and leisure, or join a bird-watching tour to spot the reserve's avian residents, such as secretary birds, bateleur eagles, or kori bustards.

 In the afternoons or evenings, set off on another game drive to look for nocturnal animals, like aardvarks, African wildcats, or bat-eared foxes.
 Whenever you want to stretch your legs, schedule a bush walk with a local guide.
 Learn more about their rich culture as they share their deep connection to the land, pointing out medicinal plants, tracking animal spoor, and demonstrating age-old techniques for hunting and gathering.
 In the evenings, enjoy dinner at the lodge or request a bush dinner to sit down for a meal under the myriad stars uninterrupted by city lights.